Relationships, Sex, and The Self

 My Approach

-My work is rooted in somatic and systems theory, which means I pay close attention to how your lived experiences and relationships live not only in your mind, but in your body.
-Before becoming a therapist, I spent over a decade as a bodywork practitioner, and that foundation shapes everything I do.
-I bring an understanding of the body's systems that is integral to the psychotherapeutic work, connecting physical experience with emotional pain and psychological distress.
+My work is rooted in somatic and systems theory.
+I pay close attention to how your lived experiences and relationships live not only in your mind, but in your body, connecting physical experience with emotional pain and psychological distress.

 Specialized Training